dharpurepranav/Excel_Projects/README.md

 ------------------------------------------------------------------------------------------------------------

-Feel free to explore the `nyc_bike_data.xlsx` workbook for detailed analysis and visualizations.
-The `nyc_bike_data_analysis_report.pdf` offers a comprehensive overview of the project's findings.
+Feel free to explore the `NY_Citi Bikes_Analysis_PD.xlsx` workbook for detailed analysis and visualizations.
+The `NY_Citi Bike Final Presentation_PD.pptx` offers a comprehensive overview of the project's findings.

 If you have any questions or feedback or wish to collaborate on data analysis projects, please don't hesitate to reach out.